earik87/earik87.github.io/_posts/2021-06-13-my-thoughts-on-clean-code.md

 ### Other quotes.
 > Bad code tempts the mess to grow!

-If you have questions or comments about this project, feel free to reach me via [twitter](https://twitter.com/earik87).
+If you have questions or comments about this post, feel free to reach me via [twitter](https://twitter.com/earik87).